Scheik/ROS-Workspace/README.md

 ========================
 Includes the following ROS Packages for my mobile Robot:

+ Package "base_odometry" with node:
+ "base_odometry"

  Package "base_controller" with node:
  "base_controller"

-Package "joystick_driver" with node:
- "joystick_driver"

- Package "base_odometry" with node:
+ Package "robot_teleop" with nodes:
-  "base_odometry"
+ "joystick_teleop",
+ "keyboard_teleop"

+ Package "robot_urdf" for visualization of robot in rviz

+ Package "robot_2dnav" for implementation of the navigation stack

+ Package "robot_maps" with maps to use with the navigation stack

  Package "sqlite_connector" with node:
  "sqlite_connector"

+ Package "arduino_examples" to demonstrate usage of Arduinos as ROS- Nodes

+ Package "custom_messages" implementing
+ custom ROS messages

+ Package "serialport" as C++ function library for serialports

 --------------------------